coforma/usa-spending-bot/README.md

 - [got](https://www.npmjs.com/package/got) - Simplified HTTP requests
 - [npmlog](https://www.npmjs.com/package/npmlog) - A logging framework for Node.js with support for custom log levels and colored console output
 - [typeorm](https://typeorm.io/) - ORM for TypeScript and JavaScript (ES7, ES6, ES5).
 Supports MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server, Oracle, WebSQL databases.
-- [sqlite3](https://www.npmjs.com/package/sqlite3) - Asynchronous, non-blocking SQLite3 bindings for Node.js.
+- [better-sqlite3](https://www.npmjs.com/package/better-sqlite3) - The fastest and simplest library for SQLite3 in Node.js.
 - [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) - A polyfill for the Metadata Reflection API, part of the ECMAScript (ES) 2017 specification.
 - [nodemon](https://www.npmjs.com/package/nodemon) - Utility that will monitor for any changes in your source and automatically restart your server.
 - [ts-node](https://www.npmjs.com/package/ts-node) - TypeScript execution environment and REPL for node.